San Diego Stadium: History

 The most substantial addition was completed in 1997, when the stadium was fully enclosed, with the exception of where the scoreboard is located.
 Nearly 11,000 seats were added in readiness for Super Bowl XXXII in 1998, bringing the capacity to 70,561.
 Also in 1997, the facility was renamed Qualcomm Stadium after Qualcomm Corporation paid $18 million for the naming rights.
 The naming rights belonged to Qualcomm until 2017, after which the rights were purchased by San Diego County Credit Union.
 In order to continue to honor Murphy, the city named the stadium site Jack Murphy Field.
 However, as part of the naming agreement Jack Murphy Field was not allowed to be used alongside Qualcomm Stadium.
 Some San Diegans, however, still refer to the stadium as "Jack Murphy" or simply "The Murph".
 Before his death in 2004, Bob Murphy still referred to it as Jack Murphy Stadium during New York Mets broadcasts, even after it was renamed.
-However, this renovation relegated the Padres to second-class citizens within their own stadium, as the city gave the Chargers full financial control of the 113 luxury suites.
+However, this renovation relegated the Padres within their own stadium, as the city gave the Chargers full financial control of the 113 luxury suites.
 The stadium was temporarily renamed "Snapdragon Stadium" for 10 days in December 2011 as a marketing tie in for Qualcomm's Snapdragon brand.
 The legality of the temporary name change was challenged at the time, since it was agreed to unilaterally by San Diego's mayor, without approval from the City Council and against the advice of the City Attorney.
-In an interesting quirk of fate, the Aztecs' new stadium, built in 2022 after the demolition of SDCCU Stadium, has the permanent name of Snapdragon Stadium.
+The Aztecs' new stadium, built in 2022 after the demolition of SDCCU Stadium, has the permanent name of Snapdragon Stadium.

 With the departure of the Padres to Petco Park following the 2003 season and even beforehand, there was much talk of replacing the increasingly obsolete (by NFL standards) stadium with a more modern, football-only one.
 Also, the NFL had demanded a new stadium if San Diego was to host another Super Bowl; however, the city struggled to fund such a new stadium.
 On January 12, 2017, the Chargers announced they were moving to Los Angeles and now play at SoFi Stadium with the Los Angeles Rams.
-In 2018, San Diego State University announced the building of a new Aztec Stadium (later renamed Snapdragon Stadium) by 2022 on an expansion part of campus on the site of the stadium and parking lot.
+In 2018, San Diego State University announced the construction of a new Aztec Stadium (later renamed Snapdragon Stadium, which would be completed in 2022) on an expansion part of campus on the site of the stadium and parking lot.

 On December 27, 2019, the stadium hosted the San Diego County Credit Union Holiday Bowl, a college football bowl game between Iowa and USC (Iowa won the game), this was the final sporting event ever played at the stadium.
 Demolition of the stadium commenced in December 2020.